 Bunnies loooooove crack salad.
 Here, Parker is over visiting the neighbours – and now they won’t have to mind (mowing) the crack.

 So, looks, they say.
 Some people like everything “clean.”
-Speaking as someone who’d love to keep the house as clean as a catalog photo, I can totally relate.
+As someone who’d love to keep the house as clean as a catalog photo, I can totally relate.
 So when spring comes (but not too early), I’m out there with my broom and my rake, cleaning up autumn’s mess (you should leave your yard a mess for the winter – it’s good for wildlife and the soil).
 I want it tidy — with the exception of whatever’s sprouting, because I like to see what’s growing before I assume it’s a weed and pull it.
 Nature abhors a vacuum and I like seeing what it has for me today.

 green cobblestone lane